Personal profile

 Biography

-Helen is a Senior Research Associate at Norwich Business School.
-She is currently working on projects related to employee wellbeing.
+Helen is a Research Fellow at Norwich Business School.

 Key Research Interests

-Helen has a long-standing research interest in social value creation.
-The common thread that runs through all of her research to date has been the exploration of why, how, and how successfully, different organisations work to create positive social change.
+The common thread that runs through all of Helen's research has been the exploration of why, how, and how successfully, different organisations work to create positive social change.

 Helen's doctoral research explored the influence of organisational values on value creation processes in social enterprises.
 Social enterprises are businesses that trade for a social purpose.
 By exploring the beliefs embedded in a diverse range of these types of organisation, Helen was able to highlight the variety of different outcomes that social enterprise practitioners and beneficiaries saw as ‘of value’.
 By providing evidence of this diversity of intentions and experiences, her research demonstrated how creating social value could not be seen as a simply ‘neutral’ or apolitical act.
 Her work also identified reasons why some of the social change intentions within social enterprises appeared to translate more directly into valued stakeholder experiences than others.